MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-2-2-capture-dumps-procdump.md

 [Lab 3 Troubleshooting performance and GC issues with dotnet-dump in Linux](lab-3-troubleshoot-crash-gc-issues-dotnet-dump.md)

-The next part discusses other options for working with memory dump files: dotnet-dump and dotnet-gcdump.
+Lab 3 discusses other options for working with memory dump files by using `dotnet-dump` and `dotnet-gcdump`.